 MUST SEE: Lamborghini Pranksters Get Tased For Being Dumb: Video Justice

-The Aston Martin Lagonda touched down in Oman this week where it’s about to undergo some hot-weather testing.
-Full details are yet to be revealed but we do know the new Lagonda is based on the bones of Aston Martin’s Rapide sedan and shares that model’s 6.0-liter V-12 engine.
+The Aston Martin Lagonda touched down in Oman this August.
+The new Lagonda is based on the bones of Aston Martin’s Rapide sedan and shares that model’s 6.0-liter V-12 engine.

 The new Aston Martin Lagonda will be largely built by hand by a team of craft builders back at Aston Martin’s main facility in Gaydon, England—in the same building previously used for the One-77 hypercar’s construction, in fact.
 Deliveries are scheduled to commence in 2015.